Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/28_outro.md

 Each HPC has unique hardware, limits, charging models, and ways to work.
 Before you run anything:

-- Familiarse yourself with the user documentation
+- Familiarise yourself with the user documentation
 - Know where to run jobs (not on the login node!)
 - Check for network access, especially if pulling containers or pipelines on-the-go
 - Attend your HPCs next training event